jpthiele/DownstreamTester.jl/docs/src/setup/nightly_action.md

 We execute the Julia code in the `main` folder, i.e. the one containing the [Configuration](@ref) file.
-We use Pkg to add and use DownstreamTester.
+We use Pkg to add and use DownstreamTester for any version below 0.2 to avoid that breaking changes break the CI workflow.

-!!!note
-   Registration of DownstreamTester in the general registry is planned for when the documentation of nightly is completed.
-   But for now, the `Pkg.add` command has to be performed with the GitHub URL.

 Finally, we run the nightly workflow by calling:

 ```@docs
 nightly
 ```
-!!!note "arguments"
+!!! note "arguments"
     If you chose a different file name in [Configuration](@ref), be sure to set `configfile`.